Trash Money: The Art of Collecting Aluminum Cans, Plastic, and Glass

 Please note that from here on, all information in this article will pertain to recycling only in California.

 Recycling centers will pay from $1.50 to $2.00 per pound for aluminum cans.
-You’ll probably find more beverage cans than any other collectable.
+You’ll probably find more beverage cans than any other collectible.
 Each recycling center pays a different amount for aluminum, plastic and glass, so find the best deal and haul your stuff there.
 Incidentally, scrap aluminum sells for about $2,000 a ton.

 Recyclers pay 20 to 40 cents per pound for bimetal containers, such as the ones used for Sapporo beer and some health drinks.
 This is such a small amount of money I don’t bother to collect bimetal containers.
 But if you can find lots of them, then haul them away.

-Plastic comes in two main types: #1 plastic, the clear kind used in beverage containers, which is worth about one dollar per pound, and #2 plastic, the cloudy, opaque kind that’s worth about 50 cents per pound.
+Plastic comes in two main types: #1 plastic, the clear kind used in beverage containers, which is worth about $1.20 per pound, and #2 plastic, the cloudy, opaque kind that’s worth about 50 cents per pound.
 (The number of the plastic is located inside a small triangle at the bottom of the container.)
 Number one plastic sells for about $400 per ton.

 Recyclers pay somewhat more for other types of plastic, such as that used to hold detergents and solvents, but I don’t bother with these because they’re too much trouble to find and identify.
 Also be advised that recyclers won’t pay for the type of #1 plastic used for food and toiletries.
 Since no CRV was paid when these containers were purchased, recyclers won’t pay you for bringing them in!